 The two main regulatory institutions involved in Irish IPOs are the ISE and the Central Bank.
-The ISE is the competent authority for listing and admission to trading and maintains Ireland's three equity markets: Euronext Dublin, Euronext Growth and the ASM.
+The ISE is the competent authority for listing and admission to trading and maintains Ireland's three equity markets: the MSM, the ESM and the ASM.
 The Central Bank is the country's financial services regulator.
 It is the competent authority with respect to the implementation of the Prospectus Directive and has been responsible for prospectus scrutiny since December 2011.